Updated: Sep 21

 Oleochemicals are chemicals that are derived from natural oils and fats, typically vegetable oils and animal fats.
 The term "oleo" is derived from the Latin word "oleum," which means oil.
 Oleochemicals are produced by a process called saponification, which involves reacting oils, and fats with an alkaline substance, such as sodium hydroxide.

-Oleochemicals have a wide range of applications in various industries, including cosmetics, food, and household products.
+Oleochemicals have various applications in various industries, including cosmetics, food, and household products.
 They are commonly used as surfactants, emulsifiers, solvents, and lubricants.
 Some of the most common oleochemicals include fatty acids, glycerin, and fatty alcohol.

 The production of oleochemicals is considered to be more environmentally friendly than the production of petrochemicals, which are derived from non-renewable fossil fuels.
 Oleochemicals are biodegradable and renewable, and they can help to reduce dependence on fossil fuels.

-Some of the largest manufacturers of oleochemical food additives in the world are Cargill, DuPont, BASF SE, and Fine Organic.
+Some of the world's largest manufacturers of oleochemical food additives are Cargill, DuPont, BASF SE, and Fine Organic.

 Fine Organic Industries Limited is an Indian multinational corporation that operates in the chemicals and food additives industry.
 The Company was founded in 1970 by Prakash Damodar Kamat and has its headquarters in Mumbai, India.